Economy of Asia: Recent reforms in China

 Local government's spending plays a critical role in China's fiscal system.
 Following the 1991 intergovernmental fiscal reform, the central government's share of total fiscal revenue increase from less than 30 percent to around 50 percent in 2012.
 Local governments are now responsible for infrastructure investment, service delivery and social spending, which together account for about 85 percent of the total expenditure.
 Without a rule to guide the distribution of intergovernmental expenditure responsibilities, significant levels of risk would be associated with the spending.

 China's central administration will impose hard caps on local government borrowing in order to control financial risks from an explosive level.
 Statistics showed that total debt had reached $3 trillion by the middle of 2013, raising total government debt to 58 percent of GDP.
 Similar jump occurred in corporate debt as well, which pushed China's overall debt-GDP ratio up to 261% from 148% in 2008.
 IMF warned that rapid debt run-ups could lead to financial crisis.

 The new rules are expected to be combined with broader fiscal reforms aimed at bringing local government tax revenue in line with expenditure.
 The central government will provide more guidance to local governments in terms of how to manage and invest wisely.

 As of 2017, China has the world's second largest economy by nominal GDP at $11.8 trillion.
 It is the largest manufacturing economy in the world, and is the largest exporter of goods.
 China is also the world's largest producer and consumer of agricultural products.
 China is a leading producer of rice, and is a key producer of wheat, corn, tobacco, soybeans, and potatoes, among others.
-Though thee real estate industry in China has taken, China has had the largest real estate market in the world.
+Though the real estate industry in China has taken, China has had the largest real estate market in the world.
 China's service sector has doubled in size, accounting for 46% of China's total GDP.
 In 2011, the Chinese government instituted a five-year plan to prioritize the development of the service economy.
 The telecommunications sub-sector in China is one of the largest in the world, with over a billion mobile customers.
 Tencent, the developer of WeChat, is one of the dominating players in the telecommunication sector.